 Hawaii Kai is my favorite part of the island.
 With beautiful waterways of the marina running a mile inland, many of the homes are waterfront, even though they are not on the beach.
 The marina canals are the only place on the island that allow you to dock a boat in front of your home, so Hawaii Kai is very popular with boat owners.
 Hawaii Kai was the first master planned community in Hawaii, and you can tell that the layout is more organized than other parts of the island.

 This is a little less expensive region than Diamond Head, but higher priced than others West of Town.
-With an average home price around $800-$900k, you can get a very nice home here with an ocean view.
-There are also great condos available for $400-$900k with many right on the marina.
-Hawaii Kai is a very different feeling “city” than any other in Oahu, and you just have to see it to understand.
-It’s mostly a bedroom community because there isn’t a business district.
+With an average home price around $950k to $1.4mil, you can get a very nice home here with an ocean view.
+There are also great condos available for $500-$900k with many right on the marina.
+Hawaii Kai is a very different feeling "city" than any other in Oahu, and you just have to see it to understand.
+It's mostly a bedroom community because there isn't a business district.
 It has some great shopping, but not much office space.
 Most people who live in Hawaii Kai are commuting into town about 20-40minutes each way.
-That’s not too long by mainland standards, and it’s well worth it to live in this great neighborhood.
+That's not too long by mainland standards, and it's well worth it to live in this great neighborhood.
 I have a page dedicated to Hawaii Kai and you should read it if you want more info.

 On the windward side of Oahu is one of the most desirable regions, Kailua.
 This quaint beach town has everything you could want including a little shopping area to walk around in, the most beautiful beach in America, and fabulous million dollar homes on the sand.
 Kailua town has recently had a facelift which really helped the appeal.
 It also tends to be the cooler side of the island because it's usually overcast and it rains a lot.
 A LOT.
 If you don't like rain, you won't like Kailua.
 But the frequent rain means that everything is green, lush, and feels like the tropical Hawaii you would imagine.